leomotors/daydream-cafe/apps/www/src/content/blog/240107-honamipi5.md

   as most PD charger only support up to 3A at 5V but Pi 5 needs 5.1V 5A
 - WLAN Country Config is buggy in Ubuntu Server, avoid connecting to 5GHz network, for best network performance, use LAN cable, it is fast, low latency and more reliable
+- You need to change netplan renderer to `NetworkManager`, See: https://www.cyberciti.biz/faq/change-netplan-renderer-from-networkd-to-networkmanager.
+Otherwise it might not be able to connect to ethernet even you plugged in the LAN cable.
-- Buy Micro HDMI to HDMI cable, you might need it
+- Buy Micro HDMI to HDMI cable, you ~~might~~ _will_ need it

+## Common Mistakes

+- Be aware of what you plugged in to USB port, your Pi 5 maybe trying to boot from your keyboard 💀